-- 4.8.1.3 In automated local routine and special reports, METAR, and SPECI, in addition to the recent weather phenomena listed under 4.8.1.1, recent unknown precipitation should be reported in accordance with the template shown in Table A3-2 when the type of precipitation cannot be identified by the automatic observing system. - 4.8.1.4 In METAR and SPECI, where local circumstances so warrant, information on wind shear should be added.

-The local circumstances referred to in 4.8.1.4 include, but are not necessarily limited to, wind shear of a non-transitory nature such as might be associated with low-level temperature inversions or local topography.

-- 4.8.1.5 In METAR and SPECI, the following information should be included in the supplementary information, in accordance with regional air navigation agreement: - a. information on sea-surface temperature and the state of the sea from aeronautical meteorological stations established on offshore structures in support of helicopter operations; and b. information on the state of the runway provided by the appropriate airport authority.

-Note 1:- The state of the sea is specified in WMO Publication No. 306, Manual on Codes, Volume I. I, Part A - Alphanumeric Codes, Code Table 3700.

-The state of the runway is specified in WMO Publication No. 306, Manual on Codes, Volume I.I., Part A - Alphanumeric Codes, Code Tables 0366, 0519, 0919 and 1079.
+- 4.8.1.3 In automated local routine reports, local special reports, METAR and SPECI, in addition to the recent weather phenomena listed under 4.8.1.1, recent unknown precipitation should be reported in accordance with the template shown in Table A3-2 when the type of precipitation cannot be identified by the automatic observing system. - Note.
+The meteorological authority, in consultation with users, may agree not to provide recent weather information where SPECI are issued. - 4.8.1.4 In METAR and SPECI, where local circumstances so warrant, information on wind shear should be added. - Note.
+The local circumstances referred to in 4.8.1.4 include, but are not necessarily limited to, wind shear of a nontransitory nature such as might be associated with low-level temperature inversions or local topography. - 4.8.1.5 Until 3 November 2021, in METAR and SPECI, the following information should be included in the supplementary information, in accordance with regional air navigation agreement: - a) information on sea-surface temperature, and the state of the sea or the significant wave height from aeronautical meteorological stations established on offshore structures in support of helicopter operations; and - b) information on the state of the runway provided by the airport operator. - Note 1.- The state of the sea is specified in the Manual on Codes (WMO-No. 306), Volume I.1, Part A Alphanumeric Codes, Code Table 3700. - Note 2.- The state of the runway is specified in the Manual on Codes (WMO-No. 306), Volume I.1, Part A Alphanumeric Codes, Code Tables 0366, 0519, 0919 and 1079. - 4.8.1.6 As of 4 November 2021, In METAR and SPECI, information on sea-surface temperature, and the state of the sea or the significant wave height, from aeronautical meteorological stations established on offshore structures in support of helicopter operations should be included in the supplementary information, in accordance with regional air navigation agreement. - Note.
+The state of the sea is specified in the Manual on Codes (WMO-No. 306), Volume I.1, Part A Alphanumeric Codes, Code Table 3700.

-Table A3-I: Template for the local routine (MET REPORT) and local special (SPECIAL) reports inclusion mandatory, part of every message; Key: M
+Table A3-1.
+Template for the local routine (MET REPORT) and local special (SPECIAL) reports Key: =

-C inclusion conditional, dependent on meteorological conditions

-0 inclusion optional.

-Note I:-The ranges and resolutions for the numerical elements included in the local routine and special reports are shown in Table A3-4.

-Note 2:-The explanations for the abbreviations can be found in the Procedures for Air Navigation Services - ICAO Abbreviations and Codes (PANS-ABC, Doc 8400).
+- M = inclusion mandatory, part of every message; - C = inclusion conditional, dependent on meteorological conditions. - O = inclusion optional. - Note 1.- The ranges and resolutions for the numerical elements included in local routine and special reports are shown in Table A3-4 of this appendix. - Note 2.- The explanations for the abbreviations can be found in the Procedures for Air Navigation Services ICAO Abbreviations and Codes (PANS-ABC, Doc 8400)